• Skip to Information Toolbar

 Non-Discrimination Statement

 Granite School District prohibits discrimination, harassment (including sexual harassment), or retaliation on the basis of race, color, sex, pregnancy, religion, national origin, marital status, disability, sexual orientation, gender identity or any other legally protected classification in all educational programs, activities, admissions, access, treatment, or employment practices and provides equal access to scouting groups and other designated youth groups.
-Related inquiries and complaints may be directed to a school administrator or to David Gomez, Title IX Coordinator, 504 Coordinator, and Director of Educational Equity, (385) 646-5000.
+Related inquiries and complaints may be directed to a school administrator or to Karly Chavez, Title IX Coordinator, 504 Coordinator, and Director of Educational Access & Opportunity, (385) 646-5000.
 You may also contact the Office for Civil Rights, Denver, CO, (303) 844-5695.
 Read Policy V.C.1.

 Commitment to Accessibility

-Granite School District is committed to making information, programs, and services accessible to all students, parents/guardians, patrons, and employees, including those with disabilities.
-Please contact your school administration or David Gomez, Director of Educational Equity, (385) 646-5000 to request interpreters or auxiliary aids.
-If you need help accessing this website, or you would like to provide feedback or report a concern, please contact our Communications Office, (385) 646-4529.
+The Granite School District is committed to making our content accessible to all members of the public and district, including those with disabilities.
+If this applies to you, and you would like to provide feedback or report a concern, please contact our Communications Office.

 Content Disclaimer